iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> 👌<br> :date: __2020-12-23 09:21:28__

+> My wife works with covid patience.
+So needless to say, she is in contact with covid positive people.
+Her app says "no contact".
+Four people I work with have it.
+Nothing from the app.
+Broken. 😠Wish it worked better .
+Merica, thanks<br> :date: __2020-12-21 04:32:43__

 > Jg<br> :date: __2020-12-18 12:54:33__

 > I don't think this app works<br> :date: __2020-11-28 16:58:50__